ThiagoMonts/automation_anywhere/Desafios/Desafio 03 - Message Decoder/README.md

 Automations will commonly make use of more than one application.
 In this challenge, a "hidden" message is provided in Bulgarian (hidden unless you are fluent in Bulgarian I guess).
 Extract the Bulgarian text from the Text to Decode field, and translate the text to English before entering it into the translated text field and submitting it.

+Tradução 100% precisa:
+You're turning into a champion of bots.
+You've done well in practice.

 <br>

 <br>